kyxap1/starred/README.md

 - [terraform-consul-nomad-vault-docker-fabio](https://github.com/tkellen/terraform-consul-nomad-vault-docker-fabio) - An infrastructure powered by terraform, consul, vault, nomad, docker & fabio
 - [byo-data-pipeline](https://github.com/segmentio/byo-data-pipeline) - Bring your own Data Pipeline
 - [terraform-circleci-demo](https://github.com/knakayama/terraform-circleci-demo) -
 - [blueprint-storage-aws](https://github.com/stakater/blueprint-storage-aws) - Stakater Blueprint for creating best-practices based storage on AWS.
-Stakater is an Infrastructure-as-Code DevOps solution to automate the creation of web infrastructure stack on Amazon.
-Stakater is a collection of Blueprints; where each blueprint is an opinionated, reusable, tested, supported, documented, configurable, best-practices definition of a piece of infrastructure.
-Stakater is based on Docker, CoreOS, Terraform, Packer, Docker Compose, GoCD, Fleet, ETCD, and much more.
+Stakater is an Infrastructure-as-Code DevOps solution to automate the creation of web infrastructure stack on AWS.
+Stakater is based on Docker, CoreOS, Terraform, Packer, Docker Compose, GoCD, Fleet, ETCD, and more.
 - [blueprint-utilities-aws](https://github.com/stakater/blueprint-utilities-aws) - Stakater Blueprint for small utility modules on AWS.
-Stakater is an Infrastructure-as-Code DevOps solution to automate the creation of web infrastructure stack on Amazon.
-Stakater is a collection of Blueprints; where each blueprint is an opinionated, reusable, tested, supported, documented, configurable, best-practices definition of a piece of infrastructure.
-Stakater is based on Docker, CoreOS, Terraform, Packer, Docker Compose, GoCD, Fleet, ETCD, and much more.
+Stakater is an Infrastructure-as-Code DevOps solution to automate the creation of web infrastructure stack on AWS.
+Stakater is based on Docker, CoreOS, Terraform, Packer, Docker Compose, GoCD, Fleet, ETCD, and more.
 - [prod-deployment-reference](https://github.com/stakater/prod-deployment-reference) - Stakater sub-module for infrastructure-reference and a practical reference implementation of Production deployment using custom AMI.
-Stakater is an Infrastructure-as-a-Code DevOps solution to automate the creation of web infrastructure stack on Amazon.
-Stakater is a collection of Blueprints; where each blueprint is an opinionated, reusable, tested, supported, documented, configurable, best-practices definition of a piece of infrastructure.
-Stakater is based on Docker, CoreOS, Terraform, Packer, Docker Compose, GoCD, Fleet, ETCD, and much more.
+Stakater is an Infrastructure-as-Code DevOps solution to automate the creation of web infrastructure stack on AWS, based on Docker, Terraform, and more.
 - [blueprint-network-aws](https://github.com/stakater/blueprint-network-aws) - Stakater Blueprint for creating best-practices network on AWS.
-Stakater is an Infrastructure-as-Code DevOps solution to automate the creation of web infrastructure stack on Amazon.
-Stakater is a collection of Blueprints; where each blueprint is an opinionated, reusable, tested, supported, documented, configurable, best-practices definition of a piece of infrastructure.
-Stakater is based on Docker, CoreOS, Terraform, Packer, Docker Compose, GoCD, Fleet, ETCD, and much more.
+Stakater is an Infrastructure-as-Code DevOps solution to automate the creation of web infrastructure stack on AWS.
+Stakater is based on Docker, CoreOS, Terraform, Packer, Docker Compose, GoCD, Fleet, ETCD, and more.
 - [aws-terraform-template](https://github.com/ntk1000/aws-terraform-template) - write, plan, and create "aws" infrastructure as code via terraform
 - [do-stack-template](https://github.com/barajasfab/do-stack-template) - Terraform files which can be used in addition to Ansible roles to deploy on DigitalOcean
 - [terraform-example](https://github.com/robert-stuttaford/terraform-example) - Terraform, Ansible, sticky tape and magic